mgruia/Selenium-Scrypt---Login/README.md

 driver.maximize_window() can be added to get a full screen browser.

-Another way to load he driver:
+Another way to load the driver:

 PATH = "your_file_location/chromedriver.exe"
 driver = webdriver.Chrome(PATH)